geopython/pycsw/docs/en/demos.rst

 Demos
 =====

-Demos of svn trunk can be found at:
+Demos of stable version can be found at:

 OGC:CSW
 -------